-- Emergency medical and other non-fire calls outnumber structural fire responses by a ratio of 35:1. - Structural fire responses now represent only a small fraction of total incidents.
+- Emergency medical and other non-fire calls outnumber structural fire responses by a ratio of 35:1. - Structure fire responses now represent only a small fraction of total incidents.

 This important trend suggests that Waterford Fire Services is evolving into a broader Emergency Services or First Responder organization-a change that reflects national practice.
-A formal change of this type may require a charter change.

-While the reduction in structural fires is a positive public safety outcome, the Town's new mission must focus on:
+While the reduction in structure fires is a positive public safety outcome, the Town's new mission must focus on: